 Academic Credit Programs

 The core Information Assurance program at Honolulu CC is the Computing Security & Networking Technology (CSNT) Program.
 The CSNT program provides students with a wide background in Information and Communication Technology.
 Imbedded in this program is a Certificate of Achievement (CA) in Information Assurance (IA).
 The CA in IA is built on the knowledge unit requirements for a collegiate institution to be recognized as a CAE2Y.
-The program also features support for the following industry recognized certifications: A+, LINUX+, Security+, CCNA, and MCP.
+The program also features support for the following industry recognized certifications: A+, LINUX+, Security+, CCNA, Network +, MTA and CySat+.
 In addition, the CSNT program also offers a third year of study which articulates to the Bachelors of Applied Science in Information Security Assurance at the University of Hawaii at West Oahu.

 Non Credit Programs